Corona prevention measures

 If at any time it becomes evident that more information is needed then we will schedule a telephone appointment to address this.

 With regard to the birth, your partner is always welcome.
 Please do not worry about this.
-Unfortunately an extra person is not permitted to be present, not in the hospital and preferably not at a home birth either.
-There is of course room for negotiation, so please come to us with your questions about this.
+Unfortunately an extra person is not permitted to be present in the hospital, this rule does not apply to a home birth.

-In the week after the birth we will visit you less often than you are used to.
-We will provide individualised care, but visits will be done by telephone more often for the time being.
-We will visit you for baby’s heel prick test of course and also if there are specific problems or questions requiring a visit.
+In the week after the birth we will visit you at home at least twice, the rest of the visits will be telephone consultations, unless otherwise agreed.
+We will visit you for baby’s heel prick test and also if there are specific problems or questions requiring a visit.
 Please ensure there are no visitors present when we come to visit you at home.
 We also advise for the time being that you do not receive visitors during the first 10 days after the birth, this is for the safety of the maternity nurse.
 It will cause a serious problem is there is a lot of sickness in this particular profession.
 Good healthcare then becomes threatened as infected healthcare professionals are not permitted to work.

 In order to ensure an adequate workforce in the future we train new midwives.
 It is therefore possible that you will see a student midwife during your check-ups, your birth or the week after the birth.
 We realise that this is an extra person.
 Both the student and ourselves work to the strict guidelines and we ask for your understanding.
 If you have an objection to a student, for whatever reason, tell your midwife.
 We have absolute respect for your choice.